Daniel-KM/Omeka-S-module-BlockPlus/README.md

 ### Gallery of images

-See non standard but open source license here: http://tympanus.net/codrops/licensing/ The original template was fixed by KevinMwangi and updated for newer version of components (modernizr, smartresize, imagesloaded).
+See MIT license here: http://tympanus.net/codrops/licensing/ The original template was fixed by KevinMwangi and updated for newer version of components (modernizr, smartresize, imagesloaded).